xcart/xcart-docs/_pages/devs_en/getting_started/creating-module.md

 ---
 ## Introduction

-This chapter describes the process of creating module for X-Cart 5.
+This chapter describes the process of creating a module for X-Cart 5.

 {% toc Table of Contents %}

 ## Choosing identifiers

-Before you get started, you need to choose two identifiers:
+Before you get started, you will need to choose two identifiers:
 *   developer ID
 *   module ID